 Function f_1 can have any number and types of formal parameters with and without default value.
-The restriction is that the number of unknown variables (see section 4.7) in the output formal parameter of both f_1 and f_2 must be the same and that f_2 should have a union of output and formal parameters that is the same or a subset of that union for f_1 , but the order of the formal parameters may be permuted.
+The restriction is that the number of unknown variables (see section 4.7) in the output formal parameter of both f_1 and f_2 must be the same and that f_2 should have a union of output and formal parameters that is the same or a sub-set of that union for f_1 , but the order of the formal parameters may be permuted.

-Example: Inverse function with same union of formal parameters:
+[Example: Same union of variables:

 '''

 function h_pTX

 input Real p "pressure";

 input Real T "temperature";

 input Real X[:] "mass fractions";

 output Real h "specific enthalpy";

 algorithm

 ...

-annotation(inverse(T = T_phX(p, h, X)));
+annotation(inverse(T = T_phX(p,h,X)));

 end h_pTX;